 On an annual basis, the SFMP will be updated to include performance reporting information in order to facilitate review of the actual outcomes of each indicator (this will be reported within Appendix 2).
 Most indicators are reported on an annual basis from January 1 - December 31.
 The monitoring report is completed by Tsawak-qin Forestry's management and presented for review to TPAG in the spring of each year.
 Tsawak-qin Forestry maintains a matrix which assigns the responsibilities of each indicator to key staff.

-File: A:\EMS\CSA\SFM_Plan\2022\TSAWAK-QIN_SFMP-App.1_2022_Detailed_Indicator+Results.doc Revised: Page 3 of 98 CONSIDER PRINTED DOCUMENT UNCONTROLLED.
-Check http://www.westernforest.com/wiwag/ for cu rrent version
+File: S:\EMS\CSA\SFM_Plan\2023\TSAWAK-QIN_SFMP-App.1_2023_Detailed_Indicator+Results_V2.doc

 Internal audits will also evaluate the quality, validity, and meaningfulness of the locally determined indicators and all of the targets.

 Summary of Results